 Man charged in shooting that left teen injured

-LAREDO, Tex.
-(KGNS) - A man is arrested in connection to a shooting where a teen woke up and found himself with a gunshot wound to the leg.
+LAREDO, TX.
+(KGNS) - The sheriff’s office released a image of Juan De Dios Aguero, 28, he is connected to a case in which a teen woke up to find he had a bullet wound to his leg.

-Laredo Police charged Juan De Dios Aguero, 28, with aggravated assault, discharge of a firearm and burglary of a habitation with intent to commit assault.

-The incident was reported on Sunday, Dec.
-17 at Santa Cleotilde where a man woke up at 1 p.m. and found out that he had been shot in the leg.
+The incident was reported on Dec.
+17 at 1 p.m. when a man woke up to find out he had been shot in the leg at the 400 block of Santa Cleotilde.

-Investigators were able to identify the alleged suspect after reviewing surveillance footage and interviewing witnesses.
+After watching security footage and interviewing witnesses’ investigators were able to identify Aguerro as the alleged shooter.

-On Dec.
-22, 2023, District Judge Joe Lopez, determined probable cause existed to charge De Dios Aguero.
+District Judge Joe Lopez determined there was enough evidence to arrest Aguerro in connection to this incident.

 For more headlines. click here.